PrometheanTV/ptv-sdk-ios-sample-objc/README.md

-# ptv-sdk-ios-sample-objc
-PTVSDK Sample App for iOS in Objective-C
+# PTVSDK Sample App for iOS

+This sample app integrates PTVSDK into the iOS AVPlayer in Objective-C.

+## Usage

+Clone the repo and run `pod install`  from the root of the directory.